AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Methods.md

 The automatic classification task and the manual review step form an iterative loop (CR iterations).
-The whole algorithm falls in the pattern defined as active machine learning (Settles, 2009, p. miwa2014reducing), with the machine querying the user to address and progressively resolve uncertainty in the classification.
+The whole algorithm falls in the pattern defined as active machine learning Miwa et al. (2014), with the machine querying the user to address and progressively resolve uncertainty in the classification.
 The CR iterations continue until no new positive matches are found in four consecutive iterations.
 The framework supports alternative stopping conditions like limits on the fraction or number of total records